kuzko/seedbox-from-scratch/README.md

 * Theme: Oblivion

 ## Before installation
-You need to have a "blank" server installation, if you have a Kimsufi, just do a "reinstall" on it, using Ubuntu Server 12.04.
+You need to have a "blank" server installation, if you have a Kimsufi, just do a "reinstall" on it, using debian 7 x64.
 After that access your box using a SSH client, like PuTTY.

 ## Warnings